brodi-xx/Password-Generator/README.md

 # Password Generator Starter Code

+In this assignment, I was asked to develop a random password generator based upon the following requirements:

-/* When I click the button it prompts me for password criteria
+When I click the button it prompts me for password criteria

 <b><h2>Password criteria:</b></h2>
 <ul>Length</ul>